×

 Swot Analysis of "The Incident in Kabul" written by Karen E. Boroff, Matthew Pratt includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Afghan Waverly facing as an external strategic factors.
 Some of the topics covered in The Incident in Kabul case study are - Strategic Management Strategies, Conflict, Government, International business, Leadership, Negotiations, Organizational culture and Organizational Development.

-Some of the macro environment factors that can be used to understand the The Incident in Kabul casestudy better are - – talent flight as more people leaving formal jobs, there is increasing trade war between United States & China, increasing energy prices, digital marketing is dominated by two big players Facebook and Google, customer relationship management is fast transforming because of increasing concerns over data privacy, central banks are concerned over increasing inflation, banking and financial system is disrupted by Bitcoin and other crypto currencies, there is backlash against globalization, technology disruption, etc
+Some of the macro environment factors that can be used to understand the The Incident in Kabul casestudy better are - – geopolitical disruptions, increasing commodity prices, increasing energy prices, talent flight as more people leaving formal jobs, digital marketing is dominated by two big players Facebook and Google, increasing inequality as vast percentage of new income is going to the top 1%, increasing household debt because of falling income levels, there is increasing trade war between United States & China, central banks are concerned over increasing inflation, etc

 12 Hrs